arangodb/arangodb/Documentation/Books/Manual/Administration/Replication/Asynchronous/GlobalSetup.md

 --------------------------

-When the initial synchronization is finished, the continuous replication applier can be started using the last log tick provided by the *sync* command.
+When the initial synchronization is finished, the continuous replication applier can be started using the last log tick provided by the *syncGlobal* command.
 Before starting it, there is at least one configuration option to consider: replication on the **slave** will be running until the **slave** gets shut down.
 When the slave server gets restarted, replication will be turned off again.
 To change this, we first need to configure the slave's replication applier and set its